Up to 50% off sofas & mattresses — limited‑time deals.

 Testing Team Takeaways

-After a normal week of use, we kept coming back to how differently these models behave in real life.
-Everyday was the easiest to live with across posture changes (especially for laptop time), while Cello was the most relaxing when you just want to sprawl.
-Salema made the strongest case for smaller rooms and modular layouts, and Reva earned its spot when the living room needed to double as a guest room.
-One pattern held across the board: the softer, lounge-first setups felt cozier, but they also ran warmer and asked for more cushion maintenance.
+After a week of regular use, the differences felt clear.
+Everyday was the easiest to live with across posture changes, especially for laptop time.
+Cello was the one we kept choosing for full sprawl.
+Salema made the strongest case for smaller rooms and modular layouts, while Reva earned its place when the living room also had to serve as a guest room.
+Across the lineup, the softer, lounge-first builds felt cozier but also ran warmer and needed more cushion upkeep.

 EQ3 Sofa Comparison Chart